dyspop/responsysrest/README.md

 #### Create Folder

-Creates a folder in the content library (`/contentlibary/').
+Creates a folder in the content library (`/contentlibary/`).

     r.create_folder('new_folder')

-Creates a folder in the Content Library:
+Creates a folder `/contentlibarary/new_folder` in the Content Library.
-    /contentlibarary/new_folder